-Dixon is the founder of RETRO.HK Gaming Expo.
+Dixon is the founder of RETRO.HK.
 He first played video games at the age of 4 when his parents bought him a Nintendo Famicom, and has been fond of gaming ever since.
 Beyond playing, he spent much free time in his high school years collecting rare games and related artwork, building arcades machines, and also researching about home console hardware.
 He then went to Los Angeles, California to pursue his studies on Game Design, was selected to be a member of the school’s elite game development team “Game Wizards”, and finally landed on an opportunity to work on the Spider Man 3 game in Treyarch/Activision.
 Currently residing in Hong Kong, Dixon is an Entrepreneur, UX/Gaming Consultant & Designer, who has taken part in numerous mobile applications, online game platforms and startup projects as the lead consultant.
-He is also one of the first members of Shenmue500K (a group of Shenmue fans and social network activists that pushed for the release of Shenmue 3), the founder of the Nintendo Switch Hong Kong (NSHK) group (which has already accumulated over 16000+ members only three months after its inception), committee member of HKITIC, judge panel for the Global Game Jam Hong Kong, and external judge for the PolyU School of Design.

-Gerard had access to an Apple //e since he was three (that he still keeps) sparking an early passion for video games and computers as creative medium.
-He programmed his first games in 1994, was a journalist at a French video game magazine, and had professional game development experience in the U.S. He has closely followed the evolution of PC and console games, and the European Demo Scene.
-In Hong Kong he maintains an active interest in retro gaming/collecting and FPGA hardware projects that he shares with his two sons, while working in risk management for an investment bank.
+If you remember a game from your past but can’t quite find what it was, chances are Gerard may help you find it.
+He had access to an Apple IIe since he was three (that he still keeps) sparking an early passion for video games and computers as creative medium.
+He programmed his first games in 1994, was a journalist at a French video game magazine, and had professional game development experience in the U.S. He has closely followed the evolution of PC and console games over the years.
+In Hong Kong he maintains an active interest in retro gaming/collecting as well as occasionally creating documentaries on video games.

 Rhys is a Research Associate in the game stream of the MSc in Multimedia and Entertainment Technology program from the Hong Kong Polytechnic University.
 His research interests include video game fandom and spectator-ship, especially the phenomenon of Let’s Plays and eSports.
 He has authored conference papers on the topics of room escape games, and socio-political representations in video games.
 He is one of the organisers of Global Game Jam Hong Kong as well as various other video game related events at PolyU School of Design.